Scaseco/jenax/jenax-graphql/README.md

 ### Ordering
 Use the `orderBy` argument.
-It accepts and object where the keys are field references and value can be `ASC` or `DESC.
+It accepts and object where the keys are field references and value can be `ASC` or `DESC`.
 Nested fields can be be annotated with `@as(name="alias")` which allows them to be referenced with a "flat" name.

 ```graphql